-The college’s endowment is critically important to Wheaton’s future and helps it to sustain educational excellence.
-It ensures that a Wheaton education remains accessible to students, supports faculty teaching and scholarship, enables experiential opportunities such as internships for students, provides the flexibility to make strategic investments that enhance educational programs and strengthens the institution for the future.
+The college’s endowment is critically important to Wheaton’s future and helps sustain educational excellence.
+It ensures that a Wheaton education remains accessible to students, supports faculty teaching and scholarship, enables experiential opportunities such as internships for students, provides the flexibility to make strategic investments that enhance educational programs, and strengthens the institution for the future.

 Fundamentally, the college’s endowment is an intergenerational gift.
-It began with the Wheaton family’s estate and has grown over the years through the generosity and foresight of alumni, parents, families and friends who want to ensure that Wheaton’s distinctive educational opportunities are available for the students of today and the students of tomorrow.
-We are both honored, and take seriously, the responsibility of stewardship as we lead the effort to preserve and grow this resource for the present and future of Wheaton.
+It began with the Wheaton family’s estate and has grown over the years through the generosity and foresight of alumni, parents, families and friends who want to ensure that Wheaton’s distinctive educational opportunities are available for the students of today and tomorrow.
+We are both honored by, and take seriously, the responsibility of stewardship as we lead the effort to preserve and grow this resource for the present and the future of Wheaton.

 Janet Lindholm Lebovitz ’72